Learn Norwegian/Swedish Accents

 WHAT WILL YOU DOWNLOAD?

-The download contains fifty-nine (59) minutes of systematic instruction in MP3 sound files.
+The download to learn Norwegian/Swedish Accent contains fifty-nine (59) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.

 WHAT WILL YOU LEARN?

 You will first learn the resonance (placement), inflection/rhythm, and pronunciation of English with various styles and intensities of Norwegian and Swedish accents.

 - Lesson 1 contains drills for producing this accent’s characteristic inflections (pitch glides).
 You’ll practice using this trait effectively for emphasis without slipping into an “up-down” stereotype of Scandinavian speech.

 - The 2nd Lesson teaches you how to shape and move your mouth to generate the resonance or voice placement of Norwegian/Swedish accents.

 - Lesson 3 shows you how to embed target Scandinavian vowels into the voice placement and inflections you learned earlier.